LiaTolentino/liatolentino/README.md

 # Hi 👋 I'm *Natália Tolentino* 🥰

-I'm doing an Analysis and System Development Degree and also study by myself using Alura platform, because I want to be a Full Stack Developer.
+I'm doing an Analysis and System Development Degree and also study by myself using Alura and DIO platform.

 # Stats